 Early life and junior career

 Clayton Oliver was born on 22 July 1997 and his introduction to playing Australian Rules Football was through playing Auskick at about five years of age.
 Oliver played club football in Echuca until under 12’s and then moved to Mooroopna for bottom-age under 14’s.

 In his bottom-age year of Under 18’s in 2014 Oliver played just three games for the Bendigo Pioneers Under 18’s TAC Cup team due to a combination of being overlooked and having an osteitis pubis injury.
 Oliver gained some experience at senior level in 2014 playing for Mooroopna Football Club senior team in the Goulbourn Valley Football League, he won the league’s Rising Star Award.

-Oliver moved in 2015 from Echuca to Mooroopna in 2015 to reduce the amount of travel required to attend school for his year 12 classes at Goulbourn Valley Grammar School in Shepparton.
+Oliver moved from Echuca to Mooroopna in 2015 to reduce the amount of travel required to attend school for his year 12 classes at Goulbourn Valley Grammar School in Shepparton.
 Oliver also changed TAC Cup clubs, joining the Murray Bushrangers.

 Due to osteitis pubis Oliver missed most of the 2015 pre-season with the Murray Bushrangers, after playing one practice match he was selected for Round 1 and built his match conditioning and form as the season progressed.

 Oliver wasn’t selected for any of Vic Country’s games at the 2015 Under 18 National Championships, but did get the opportunity to play two VFL games for Richmond in July.
 When Oliver returned to the TAC Cup with the Murray Bushrangers he took his game to another stratosphere and with a phenomenal second half of the season won the Morrish Medal as league best and fairest in the TAC Cup, polling 15 votes to finish one vote ahead of Jade Gresham and Darcy Crocker.